Surprising Side Effects Carbs Have On Your Skin, Says Science

 We've all had acne at some point in our lives, however, some people have a more severe case than others.
 And while hormonal changes and medications appear to be the biggest culprits for flare-ups, diet may also play a role.

 Aside from acne breakouts, certain foods may even dehydrate our skin or worse, tamper with collagen.
 Below, we lay out how four different types of carbs could aggravate your skin.
-And after, don't miss The 7 Healthiest Foods to Eat Right Now.
+And after, don't miss Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Eating refined carbs can cause flare-ups.